jagodevreede/semver-check/README.md

 ### Major
 - Changing the java version of the compiled classes to a higher version.
 - Removal of a public class, method, field or static variable.
-- Removal of a resource file (Not implemented yet)
+- Removal of a resource file
 - Removal of an annotation on a public API

 ### Minor